Klodian Duro: International career

-During the 2010 FIFA World Cup qualifying campaign, Duro began as an important first-team member for Albania, contributing to an excellent opening month in September 2008.
-He featured in back-to-back clean sheets — a goalless draw against the highly rated Sweden, which marked his 50th cap, followed by a 3–0 home victory over Malta, in which he both scored and provided an assist — results that briefly placed Albania at the top of the group.
-The team continued to show competitive resilience the following month: despite a setback away to Hungary, Albania earned a highly praised 0–0 draw against Portugal in Lisbon on 15 October 2008, holding firm even after being reduced to ten men shortly before half-time.
-As the campaign progressed into 2009, however, Albania began to struggle offensively, recording several goalless performances — including a disappointing 0–0 draw away to Malta — and narrow defeats such as the 1–0 loss to Hungary and a 3–0 away defeat to Denmark.
-These results intensified criticism of head coach Arie Haan and his rigid 4–5–1 system, which was widely viewed as limiting the team’s attacking potential.
-Duro nevertheless remained an ever-present and reliable figure in midfield, playing the majority of available minutes and frequently completing full matches until Haan’s dismissal in mid-2009.
-Under his successor, Croatian coach Josip Kuže, he retained his role as a regular starter as Albania displayed brief signs of improvement, notably scoring in a competitive 2–1 home loss to Portugal and earning a 1–1 draw against Denmark.
-However, the team’s form remained inconsistent, and the campaign ultimately concluded with a heavy 4–1 defeat to Sweden.
-Overall, Duro was one of the squad’s most consistently used players across the qualifiers, maintaining a near-constant presence on the pitch throughout both managerial tenures.
+During the 2010 FIFA World Cup qualifying campaign, Duro began as an important first-team member for Albania, contributing to a strong opening month in September 2008.
+He featured in back-to-back clean sheets — a goalless draw against contenders Sweden, which marked his 50th cap, followed by a 3–0 home victory over Malta, in which he both scored and provided an assist — results that briefly placed Albania at the top of the group.
+The team continued to show competitive resilience the following month: despite a setback away to Hungary, Albania earned a 0–0 draw against Portugal in Lisbon on 15 October 2008, holding on after being reduced to ten men shortly before half-time.
+As the campaign progressed into 2009, Albania began to struggle offensively, recording several goalless performances — including a 0–0 draw away to Malta — and narrow defeats such as the 1–0 loss to Hungary and a 3–0 away defeat to Denmark.
+These results increased criticism of head coach Arie Haan and his 4–5–1 system, which was viewed as limiting the team’s attacking output.
+Duro nevertheless remained a consistent figure in midfield, playing the majority of available minutes until Haan’s dismissal in mid-2009.
+Under his successor, Croatian coach Josip Kuže, he retained his role as a regular starter as Albania displayed brief signs of improvement, including scoring in a competitive 2–1 home loss to Portugal and earning a 1–1 draw against Denmark.
+The team switched to a more attacking 4–4–2 structure during this period, resulting in an uptick in goals compared to earlier stages of the campaign.
+However, form remained uneven, and the qualifiers concluded with a 4–1 defeat to Sweden.
+Overall, Duro was one of the squad’s most consistently used players across the campaign, maintaining a near-constant presence on the pitch under both managers.

 In the post-qualification period, Duro continued to appear regularly, featuring in all five friendly matches.
 Albania kept five consecutive clean sheets and earned four straight 1–0 victories, setting two national team records.
 Duro took part in the longest run of matches without conceding — the second such defensive streak of his international career — and in the team’s joint-record four-match winning sequence.